sloanelabrepo/sloanelabrepo/README.md

 <h1 align="center">Hi 👋, this is the code repository for the SloaneLab @UVA</h1>
-<h3 align="center">The **Sloane Lab** is an interdisciplinary research group led by sociologist **Mona Sloane, PhD**.
-We conduct empirical research on the implications of technology for the organization of social life, focusing particularly on **artificial intelligence (AI)** as a social phenomenon.
+<h3 align="center">The **Sloane Lab** is an interdisciplinary research group led by sociologist Mona Sloane, PhD.
+We conduct empirical research on the implications of technology for the organization of social life, focusing particularly on artificial intelligence (AI) as a social phenomenon.
 Our research examines how AI intersects with cultural, economic, material, and political conditions.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sloanelabrepo&label=Profile%20views&color=0e75b6&style=flat" alt="sloanelabrepo" /> </p>